 Girton's Club 55 is a stellar example of seniors engagement through a computer club, lunches, movies and special events.
 South Cambs 2016 Village Hero, Sam Clift, has run the Computer Club for close-on fifteen years supported by Girton Parish Council, which provides free space and WiFi at St Vincent's Close.

-You don't need to be media savvy or an Internet whizz to help create tomorrow's history today for generations to come by joining the Apple Mac or PC Computer Club and contributing stories past and present for generations to come.
+You don't need to be media savvy or an Internet whizz to help create tomorrow's history today for future generations by joining the Apple Mac or PC Computer Club and contributing stories past and present for generations to come.

 If you're really daring, you can even help expand Cottenham Wikipedia to gain a permanent place in the village's History in the Making Project, from a small island community in Roman times, to a permanent medieval village in the Middle Ages of the 5th-15th centuries, to Silicon Fen-Edge Village of the Year in 2020 at open.cottenham.info (Beta).